 Top Financial Goals

-Cut your bills: Setting up and maintaining your budget should be a top financial goal.
+- Cut your bills: Setting up and maintaining your budget should be a top financial goal.
 However, you need to get down to the nitty-gritty and set specific goals.
-Each of us spends money in different ways and have different lifestyles.
-The important part of cutting bills is to see what parts of our budget can be trimmed.
+Your spending habits and your needs are specific to your situation; each of us sepnds money in different ways and has a different lifestyle.
+The important part of cutting bills is to figure out the exact areas of your budget you can trimed.
 Here are some popular examples:

-Frame your savings goals in a way that you look at both your monthly savings (Monthly Savings Ratio Calculator) and your overall savings portfolio.
+Frame your savings goals in a way that you look at both your monthly savings (use our Monthly Savings Ratio Calculator) and your overall savings portfolio.
 Create your savings goals across these three basic categories.